searchspring/snap/packages/snap-store-mobx/README.md

 ```

 ## `meta` property
-The meta property is an object containing the meta data retrived from the Searchspring [Meta API](http://snapi.kube.searchspring.io/api/v1/#tag/Meta)
+The meta property is an object containing the meta data retrieved from the Searchspring [Meta API](http://snapi.kube.searchspring.io/api/v1/#tag/Meta)

 ## `pagination` property
 See [SearchStore Pagination](#SearchStorePagination)